JsIqbal/Engineering-philosophy/distributed system.md

 # Stateful vs. Stateless Systems

+## Stateless

 Think of computer systems like having a memory or not.

-## Stateless

 - **No Memory:**
   - Computers just look at what they have now.
 They don't remember what happened before.

+### Characteristics

+- **Focus on Now:**
+  - It's like looking at a picture without knowing anything about what happened before or after.

 ## Stateful

+Memory Savvy:

 - **Memory Savvy:**
   - Computers remember things in a special place (like a database).
 They use this info to decide what to do.

+### Characteristics

+- **Remembering Past:**
+  - It's like having a diary.
+Computers can use what they wrote before to make better decisions.

+### Challenges and Best Practices

+- **Challenge: Keeping Track**
+  - It's like remembering all the steps in a recipe.
+Computers need to track what happened before.

+- **Best Practice: Special Place for Memories**
+  - Having a special 'memory' place (database) helps computers organize and use information wisely.

 # Exactly-Once Semantics